Aruna Chaudhary: Development projects

 Aruna has been actively participating in development in and around the constituency and instrumental in construction of 85 km new link roads and repair of all existing roads while serving the tenure as MLA from the constituency that is situated on Indo-Pak international Border.
 Spearheaded the approvals and getting construction completed for five road culverts and two pontoon bridges, providing piped potable water supply to almost all the villages, construction of Dharamshalas, construction of internal streets, drains in villages and community centre etc.

 Social involvement

 Got the cases of pension and other admissible benefits to eligible senior citizens, widows and orphans sanctioned from Social Security/Welfare departments.

-Continuously working for the welfare of society especially youth, women, downtrodden weaker and under privileged sections of the society.
+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, she declared Rs.
+7,79,67,790 as an overall financial asset and Rs. nil as financial liability.